build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 And that's how you build a personal assistant with Telegram bot.
 I use this Telegram bot for various needs, and it is very practical because I can interact with the bot either via mobile phone or from the desktop.

 But, what's next?
-From here you have the basic foundation to build your own logic needs.
+From here, you have the basic foundation to build your own logic needs.
 You can modify the text using keywords or use captions for media images.
-Let me know what you've built in the comment box below!
+Let me know what you've built in the comments below!

 Happy building! ️
 — Donnie